Samsung Galaxy S21 FE review

 A big part of the appeal of the Galaxy S20 FE was its price — it debuted at a $300 discount from the Galaxy S20.
 But after cutting prices on the Galaxy S21 lineup last year, Samsung had a harder time offering the Galaxy S21 FE for that substantial a discount from its main flagships.

 The Galaxy S21 FE starts at $699 in the U.S. That's $100 less than the Galaxy S21's debut price from last spring; depending on the Galaxy S21 deals available, you may even be able to find last year's flagship for less.
-Unless Samsung raises the price for the upcoming Galaxy S22 — and it's a possibility according to rumors — the Galaxy S21 FE won't cost that much less from Samsung's newer flagship.
+Unless Samsung raises the price for the upcoming Galaxy S22 — and it's a possibility according to at least one rumor — the Galaxy S21 FE won't cost that much less from Samsung's newer flagship.

-The Galaxy S21 FE goes on sale a week from now on January 11.
-Samsung says the new phone will be widely available through carriers and retailers as well as through its own online store.
+The Galaxy S21 FE went on sale January 11.
+The phone is available through both carriers and retailers as well as through its own online store.
 AT&T, T-Mobile and Verizon all announced plans to sell the phone, with discounts available as the phone launches if you've got a device to trade-in.
 Our guide on where to buy the Samsung Galaxy S21 FE includes information about those deals.

 Samsung Galaxy S21 FE review: Design